bitfwdcommunity/KoalaDAO/Joey_README.md

  1. If a KoalaDAO rep holder exhibit actions which other members wish to propose a slashing or their rep they are free and encouraged to do so
  1. During the fortnightly retrospect the Eucalyptus tree facilitator will review the performance of the contributors and will be able to suggest reputation slashing to members based on their work's impact, merit and accountability.

-Eucalyptus tree committee
-Community members
-Community partners
-Advisors
+#### Eucalyptus Tree Committee

-The eucalyptus tree committee will act as the crew to oversee the guidance around administration processes, culture, and project prioritization.
-The eucalyptus tree committee will have regular monthly call that will have resolution shared with the KoalaDAO community.
+The eucalyptus tree committee will act as the crew to oversee the guidance around minimaly required administration processes, culture, and project prioritization. **The eucalyptus tree committee will have regular monthly call that will have resolution shared with the KoalaDAO community**.
+- The committee will accept proposals to join based on merit after the 3 months mark.

+##### Bush Rangers (Advisors)
+The rangers' role is to be there in case the Eucalyptus tree committee needs to review the structure of governance or operation processes and provide mentorship where needed.
+The rangers can be changed through a proposal to the KoalaDAO

+* These are guidelines for how to start with operation and governance and this will be reviewed over time to see if there are cases that haven't been thought through and van be improved.

 ### Areas of activity
-one liner
+the KoalaDAO will initially start by working on the following channels:

 ## China
-The **KoalaDAO** as a gateway to the **PanDAO** and other ecosystem building DAOs
+The **KoalaDAO** will serve DAOstack by opening the channel to the Chinese market
+- Meetups with leading crypto communities in major innocation hubs: Shenzhen, Beijing, Hangzou, Chengdu, Shanghai
+- Content localization
+- #Blockathon DAO China
+- Alchemy interface in Chinese
+- Establish a Chinese community DAO similar to Genesis / KoalaDAO the **PanDAO** 🐼⏩🌈

 ## UX and Mobile
 The KoalaDAO